 There's a lot of understandable confusion around the distinction between projects that require IRB approval and those that qualify for exemption.
 Many faculty researchers and grad students are not even aware there is an option for exemption.

-The goal of this training from Research Integrity & Compliance is to help you understand the differences between exempt and non-exempt, submit the appropriate application, save yourself (and the IRB) time, and conduct the highest quality research possible.
+The goal of this training from Research Integrity and Compliance is to help you understand the differences between exempt and non-exempt, submit the appropriate application, save yourself (and the IRB) time, and conduct the highest quality research possible

 We are here to help — grad students, faculty supervising thesis or dissertations, faculty or staff researchers — understand the process from A-Z so they can submit well-prepared applications that get approved on the first review.